 Adjusting levels through automation – Finally, if you have unwanted noise at tricky spots in your audio files that can’t be solved with a gate, you can use level automation within the file to adjust specific moments that need extra attention.
 In fact, industry professionals will go as far as automating each and every consonant, vowel and breath if they have to in order to gain complete control over the take and make it perfect.
 This may sound like a lot of extra work, but this is why pop/radio tracks sound near perfect in terms of sonic quality.
 The key here is going the extra mile in order to make the session as good as it can possibly be.

 Hopefully this will help you to better manage and edit your session while you are working, and show you a few tricks that you can incorporate into your arsenal to get that industry-competitive sound.
-Make sure to follow us on twitter @iamjambot and @_signaturesound in order to keep up with everything we are doing here at the studio, and check back every Monday for a new article.
-Seeya next week!
+Make sure to follow us on twitter @iamjambot and @_signaturesound in order to keep up with everything we are doing here at the studio, see ya!